Faithful-Resource-Pack/Faithful-Dungeons-32x/README.md

 - If you're new to this project, check out [this flowchart](https://media.discordapp.net/attachments/716484045118373979/735067976918630430/texture_flowchart.png) about making and submitting textures.

 ## How to compile:
-> You can compile our Resource Pack by yourself, but **according to our Licence, you can't distribute it or sell it.**
+> You can compile our Resource Pack yourself, but **according to our license, you can't distribute it or sell it.**

 ### Prerequisites:
 - [Python 3.8+](https://www.microsoft.com/en-us/p/python-38/9mssztt1n39l?activetab=pivot:overviewtab)